 Major duties/accomplishments: As a Flag Officer of the U.S. Public Health Service (PHS), I represented the top 1% leadership of the Commissioned Corps.
-In this capacity, I was called upon to provide the Surgeon General with advice in matters related to the Corps and PHS.
-I was continuously qualified to operate, and served, in promotion and retirement boards for Commissioned Corps Officers.
+In this capacity, I was called upon to provide the Surgeon General with advice on matters related to the Corps and PHS.
+I was continuously qualified to operate and serve on promotion and retirement boards for Commissioned Corps Officers.
 I chaired the Scientist Chief Professional Officer Nomination Board, January 2005.
-I also provided a representational role for the USPHS and the Office of the Surgeon General.
+I also held a representational role for the USPHS and the Office of the Surgeon General.

-Title: Commanding Flag Officer, CDC/ATSDR Commissioned Corps

-Centers for Disease Control and Prevention/

-Agency for Toxic Substances Disease Registry Sept 2008-Oct 2014
+Title:Commanding Flag Officer, CDC/ATSDR Commissioned Corps Centers for Disease Control and Prevention/ Agency for Toxic Substances Disease RegistrySept 2008-Oct 2014